ajeless/docs/test_and_qa/readme.md

 # Software Testing and Quality Assurance Handbook

 This is a short guide about software testing and quality assurance.
-This handbook is designed to provide you with a high level overview of software testing, from foundational principles to advanced techniques.
+This handbook is designed to provide you with a high level (from 10,000 feet) view of software testing, from foundational principles to advanced techniques.

-Software testing is an essential aspect of the software development process, ensuring that software products meet specified requirements and are free from defects.
-This handbook covers a wide range of topics, including the different axes of software testing, the importance of early defect detection, and the intricacies of various testing techniques such as black box, grey box, and white box testing.
+Software testing is an essential aspect of the software development process, ensuring that software products meet specified requirements and are relatively and acceptably free from defects.
+This handbook covers a wide range of topics, including the different axes of software testing, the importance of early defect detection, and various testing techniques such as black box, grey box, and white box testing.
 It also delves into the challenges of software testing, the principles that guide effective testing practices, and the role of risk in shaping testing strategies.

 Additionally, this guide provides valuable templates and insights into the software development life cycle (SDLC), emphasizing the importance of unit testing, verification, and validation in ensuring software quality.
-With a glossary of terms and a focus on best practices, this handbook serves as a go-to resource for both beginners and seasoned professionals in the field of software testing and quality assurance.
+With a glossary of terms and a focus on best practices, this handbook serves as a resource for quality assurance teams to help them get started.

 ## Table of Contents